spectrocloud/librarium/content/docs/04.5-devx/07-sandbox-clusters.md

 <br />

-   * Review the information and deploy the sandbox cluster.
-The sandbox cluster will get provisioned and start running in a few minutes.
+   * Review the information and deploy the Palette virtual cluster.
+The Palette virtual cluster will be provisioned within the next few minutes.

 <br />